Background

 Teaching is another part of my calling.
 I’ve served on faculty at UBC Dentistry, where I was proud to receive a 2023 DMD Teaching Award, and I’ve also contributed to the Dental Hygiene Program at Vancouver Island University.
 Teaching continues to be a meaningful part of my professional life, and I remain open to future opportunities to mentor and share knowledge.

-I’m also actively pursuing advanced education in biomimetic and restorative dentistry through the RipeGlobal Fellowship, ensuring I continue to offer care grounded in both evidence and empathy.
+I’m also actively pursuing advanced education in general, restorative and biomimetic dentistry to ensure I continue to offer care grounded in both evidence and empathy.

 Above all, I believe in listening.
 In treating people—not just teeth.
 In creating a calm, honest, and thoughtful space where you feel truly seen.